Tomate0613/hyprkan/README.md

   > **⚠️ Warning:**
   > This command is not supported on Linux as of Kanata v1.8.1.
-  > This method exists as a placeholder for future support.

 - `--current-layer-name`
   Print the current active Kanata layer and exit